Jeffrey C. Thomson

 President and CEO

-Jeffrey C. Thomson, CMA® is president and CEO of IMA®, one of the largest and most respected global associations focused exclusively on advancing the management accounting profession.
+Jeffrey C. Thomson, CMA, CAE is president and CEO of IMA, one of the largest and most respected global associations focused exclusively on advancing the management accounting profession.
 He has been CEO since 2008.
-IMA has more than 65,000 members in 120 countries, with major regional offices and 200 local chapters around the world.
+IMA has more than 65,000 members in 120 countries, with a network of 300 professional and student chapters around the world.

 In 2009, Mr. Thomson led IMA through a strategic turnaround which resulted in attracting more than 5,500 new IMA members (up nine percent) and nearly 12,000 new CMA (Certified Management Accountant) candidates (81 percent growth) in the face of a recession.
 The strategic initiative included the launch of the new CMA exam, a new visual identity for the IMA and CMA brands, the implementation of a major enterprise technology system, and establishment of new IMA Core Values, serving as guideposts to the IMA strategic theme of “creating value, through values.”
-Today, IMA is growing around the world in terms of respect, influence, membership, and CMAs.
-IMA’s financial health has been restored, resulting in many new value-adding member products and services.
+Today, IMA is growing around the world in terms of respect, influence and membership, with the CMA program being one of the fastest growing accounting certifications in the world.

 Prior to joining IMA, Mr. Thomson worked at AT&T for more than two decades where he served in various financial, strategic, and operational roles.
 In his last position at AT&T he served as the CFO for business sales, an $18 billion revenue operation.
 At AT&T, he was responsible for many “firsts,” including implementing activity-based costing, performance dashboards, and a competitive analysis capability.

 Mr. Thomson holds an M.S. degree in Statistics from Montclair State University, received a certificate in Finance and Accounting from the Wharton School, and completed the Columbia University Senior Executive Leadership Program.
-In 2008, he also participated in the MIT Sloan School of Management Certificate Program in Innovation.
+In 2008, he participated in the MIT Sloan School of Management Certificate Program in Innovation.
 He is a Certified Management Accountant (CMA).
+In June, 2013 Mr. Thomson also earned his Certified Association Executive (CAE) credential.